 <dependencies> ... <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-devtools</artifactId> <optional>true</optional> </dependency> </dependencies>

 mvn spring-boot:run(requires forking the JVM, which is the default mode) or via the

-Open the application in the browser, make some Java code changes, recompile, and the browser will refresh automatically.NoteDisable other Spring Developer Tools-related browser extensionsUninstall or disable any other browser extensions that refresh on Spring Developer Tools reload.
+Open the application in the browser, make some Java code changes, recompile, and the browser reloads automatically.NoteDisable other Spring Developer Tools-related browser extensionsUninstall or disable any other browser extensions that refresh on Spring Developer Tools reload.
 As the Vaadin client also refreshes, having both active might lead to unexpected behavior.

 If you notice spurious errors during server restart, such as

 Could not navigate to … or

 Error creating bean with name …, or you frequently see multiple restarts from a single code change, the problem may be file monitoring triggering the restart prematurely, before all updated files have been written.

 The polling interval and quiet time can be configured in the

 Higher values improve stability at the cost of a higher-latency restart cycle.